 History of Derby Market Hall

-The Grade 2 listed Derby Market Hall's foundation stone was laid in February 1864, and the Market was officially opened to the public in 1866 by the Mayor of Derby Thomas Roe Esq.
+Derby Market Hall's foundation stone was laid in February 1864, and the market was officially opened to the public in 1866 by the Mayor of Derby, Thomas Roe Esq.

 The Market Hall was reopened by HRH Princess Margaret Countess of Snowden on 27 November 1989 following the last restoration project.